iCliniq Logo

 • Negative symptoms.

 Duration of Symptoms: The symptoms must be present for a month before a diagnosis is concluded.
-At least 5 of the above symptoms, when present, confirms the diagnosis.
+At least five of the above symptoms, when present, confirm the diagnosis.
 The frequency and intensity of the symptoms also play a major role in the diagnosis of paranoid schizophrenia.

-Social Dysfunction: This condition affects your personal and social life.
-Various laboratory tests and imaging tests like computed tomography (CT), magnetic resonance imaging (MRI), blood urine, cerebrospinal fluid test, and brain activity testing can help diagnose the disease.
+Social Dysfunction: This condition affects one's personal and social life.
+Various laboratory and imaging tests, such as computed tomography (CT), magnetic resonance imaging (MRI), blood, urine, cerebrospinal fluid, and brain activity testing, can help diagnose the disease.

 How Is Paranoid Schizophrenia Treated?